On the Existence of Uniformly Most Powerful Bayesian Tests With Application to Non-Central Chi-Squared Tests: UMPBT's for Common Hypothesis Tests

 The contingency table shown in Table \ref{c5:ctable} represents the cross classification on cancer site and blood type for patients with stomach cancer \citep{white}.
 The total sample size is 707 and the goal is to test independence of cancer site and blood type.

-The $\chi^2$-statistic for this contingency table is $12.65$ on $6$ degrees of freedom. \citet{bfts} computed the Bayes factor against the independence model as $2.97$ when the parameter $\alpha$ in the proposed Bayes factor was chosen so as to maximize the marginal density of the data under the alternative hypothesis.
+The $\chi^2$-statistic for this contingency table is $12.65$ on $6$ degrees of freedom. \citet{bfts} computed the Bayes factor against the independence model as $2.97$ when the hyperparameter of the prior gamma density was chosen so as to maximize the Bayes factor.

-Using \citet{albert}'s method, the maximum Bayes factor that can be obtained in favor of the alternative hypothesis is $3.02$.
+Using the method proposed by \citet{albert}, the maximum Bayes factor that can be obtained in favor of the alternative hypothesis is $3.02$.
 This value is obtained by maximizing the approximate Bayes factor with respect to the parameter that controls the dispersion of the alternative hypothesis around the independence model.
 Under the model proposed by \citet{good}, the Bayes factor is $3.06$.

 Using the methodology proposed in this article, the Bayes factor based on the $\chi^2$-statistic is $3.52$.
-This value is obtained by assuming that the rejection region of the Bayesian test matches that of a 5\% classical test.
+This value is obtained by assuming that $\omgts$ matches the rejection region of a 5\% classical test.
 The alternative hypothesis in this test is that the non-centrality parameter is equal to $7.31$.
 The evidence threshold corresponding to the 5\% test is $\gamma=3.46$.

+In assessing the evidence against null hypotheses, this example illustrates that UMPBT's are not as conservative as other default Bayesian tests.
+This is especially true when Bayesian tests specify local alternative hypotheses, or alternative hypotheses that place prior mass around the null value \citep{nlp}